Unity-Technologies/2d-spriteshape-samples/Documentation/SpriteShape.md

 ![Image of game screen](images/image20.png)

 When a Control Point is selected, additional parameters are available for the selected Control Point.
-Refer to the Sprite Shape Controller section below for more information.
+Refer to the SpriteShape Controller section below for more information.
 Commonly used options are

 - Point Mode, which changes the Control Point bezier control between Linear, MIrrored or Not Mirrored (commonly referred to as “Broken”).
 - Height vertically scales the sprite at the selected Control Point